ShizuVoice/qna-bot/README.md

 # QnA Bot
-A Discord bot that is used for online class as a simple online "test paper" and a moderation bot.
+A Discord bot that is used for online class that sends question or test paper to students.

 The true purpose of this bot is to use for schools that doesn't have a website infrastructure.
 The bot will use [Discord](https://www.discord.com) as the platform.
 It is simple and easy to manage.